Generic name: ado-trastuzumab emtansine [ AY-doe-tras-TOOZ-ue-mab-em-TAN-seen ]

-Ado-trastuzumab emtansine is used to treat a certain type of breast cancer that has spread to other parts of the body.
+Ado-trastuzumab emtansine is used to treat a HER2-positive breast cancer. ado-trastuzumab emtansine is used both for early breast cancer and for breast cancer that has spread to other parts of the body (metastatic).

-Ado-trastuzumab emtansine is usually given after other cancer medications have been tried without success.
+Ado-trastuzumab emtansine is usually given after other treatments have failed.

 Kadcyla (ado-trastuzumab) should not be used in place of Herceptin (trastuzumab).

 Ado-trastuzumab emtansine may also be used for purposes not listed in this medication guide.

 Do not use if you are pregnant.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 This medicine can cause serious side effects on your liver or heart.
 Call your doctor at once if you have upper stomach pain, loss of appetite, dark urine, yellowing of your skin or eyes, shortness of breath, cough, swelling, rapid weight gain, fast or pounding heartbeats, dizziness, or if you feel like you might pass out.

 Before taking this medicine

 Tell your doctor if you have ever had: